Consumer Attorneys: Legal Views on Consumer News

 Our Take on This News

-The CFPB and FTC are taking a much-needed stand for consumers, and we welcome and applaud the action.
+With these advisory opinions, the CFPB is taking a much-needed stand for consumers, and we welcome and applaud the action.

-Unfortunately, in the corporate cost-benefit calculation, individual consumer lawsuits brought by people harmed by wrongful reporting are more cost-effective than plugging the holes in the system itself.
-In other words, TURSS and other CRAs would rather keep battling FCRA enforcement one person at a time than fix the problem internally.
+These persistent consumer reporting problems result from a corporate cost-benefit calculation that sees battling individual consumer lawsuits as more cost-effective than plugging holes in the system itself.
+In other words, without CFPB intervention, CRAs would rather keep fighting FCRA enforcement one consumer at a time than fix the problems internally.

 The Role of the Consumer Protection Lawyer

-Consumer protection lawyers focus their practice on areas of the law in which exploitation and unfairness have been woven into the fabric of systemic problems.
+Consumer protection lawyers focus their practice on areas of the law in which exploitation and unfairness are woven into the fabric of systemic problems.
 Though we don’t work for the government, our efforts in protecting consumers are integral to the healthy functioning of our consumer economy.

-In fact, our role is so foundational to regulatory enforcement that the FCRA includes provisions giving consumers the right to bring lawsuits against CRAs and other industry players.
+Our role is so foundational to regulatory enforcement that the FCRA includes provisions giving consumers the right to bring lawsuits against CRAs and other industry players.
 And, if the lawsuit is successful, the FCRA requires those companies to pay for the legal expenses that consumers would otherwise incur in fighting these data reporting battles.
-This means that consumer protection lawyers and the lawsuits we file on your behalf are an integrated and essential part of the process of accountability and justice that is required to protect your rights.
+This means that consumer protection lawyers and the lawsuits we file are an integrated and essential part of the process of accountability and justice that is required to protect consumer rights.

 As consumer protection attorneys and members of the National Consumer Law Center and the National Association of Consumer Advocates, the lawyers on our team at Consumer Attorneys are not just litigators; we are also advocates.
 Striving for greater legal protections for consumers is one of our highest goals.

-We have helped thousands of consumers recover from the burdensome and overwhelming toll of data reporting errors, including those found in tenant screening reports like the ones provided by TURSS.
+We have helped thousands of consumers recover from the burdensome and overwhelming toll of data reporting errors, including those addressed in the CFPB advisory opinions discussed above.
 And we can help you, too.

 Bring us your consumer reporting problem, and we’ll bring you a legal solution.
 From coast to coast, we’re right where you need us to be.

-There are several ways to reach us: call +1 877-615-1725, email email@example.com, fill out the online intake form, or use the virtual chat option to speak with us today.
+There are several ways to reach us: call (+1-877-615-1725), email (firstname.lastname@example.org), fill out our online intake form, or LIVE CHAT with a consultant.
 Our consultations are always free, and the FCRA makes the corporations pay for your legal representation if we sue them and win.
 If we don’t win, we don’t get paid.